Cultural synergy: Cultural Assimilation

 The concept goes back in the 1970s in the USA, at a time when the American management was thought to be the one and only business model.
 This is what is commonly known as the concept of Ethnocentrism, which some specialist consider to be cause of the general ignorance amongst American managers towards the influence of culture on management.
-It was only a matter of time (after the postwar economic success of other foreign countries) until American management realised that Ethnocentrism cand have negative consequences and started to incorporate different approaches for their management.
+It was only a matter of time (after the postwar economic success of other foreign countries) until American management realised that Ethnocentrism can have negative consequences and started to incorporate different approaches for their management.

 Moreover, the flow of immigrants coming to work in the USA contributed to the change of conducting management, as the managers started to consider Cultural Pluralism, a completely different view from what they were used to have, known as the "melting pot", which was based on forcing the immigrant workforce to adapt to the American culture.